-If you or your law firm is litigating any type of truck accident and needs financial litigation support, contact Case Funding to learn more about our lawsuit funding services.
+If you or your law firm is litigating any type of vaginal mesh case and needs financial litigation support, contact Case Funding to learn more about our lawsuit funding services.

 Based in New York City and Reno Nevada, with legal and accounting resources in New Orleans, Louisiana, Case Funding Inc. is one of the largest legal finance companies in the nation and an industry leader that provides pre-settlement lawsuit funding to individuals involved in personal injury lawsuits, product liability lawsuits and other litigation throughout the USA.
 Case Funding is a subsidiary of a public company with substantial financial resources and operates to the highest ethical, legal and business standards.

-To find out how more about how we can help you, call one of our specialists at (800) 543-4043 or by submitting the contact form on this page for a prompt response.
+To find out how more about how we can help you, contact one of our specialists today by calling (800) 543-4043 or by submitting the contact form on this page for a prompt response.

 Over the past decade, there has been a nearly 25 percent decline in the incidence of fatal car crashes in the U.S. This might be due to new safety features in the latest models of vehicles, as some auto industry … Continue reading